NetsBlox/NetsBlox/README.md

 ## Installation
 The recommended method of installation is using [Docker Compose](https://docs.docker.com/compose) as explained below.
 Otherwise, native installation instructions are also available.
 ### Docker Compose
-First, download the [docker-compose.yml](./docker-compose.yml) file and the [config file for NetsBlox cloud](https://github.com/NetsBlox/cloud/blob/main/crates/cloud/config/default.toml) (or just clone this repository).
-Next, you may want to update the cloud config (at least to define an initial admin account).
+First, download the [docker-compose.yml](./docker-compose.yml) file and the [config file for NetsBlox cloud](https://github.com/NetsBlox/cloud/blob/main/crates/cloud/config/default.toml) (or just clone this repository and use `cloudConfig.toml`).
 Then start all the services by running the following from the same directory as the docker-compose.yml file:
 ```
 docker-compose up
 ```